cptavengo/File-download-rename-upload/README.md

 5. [Uploading files](#uploadingfiles)
 6. [File menu](#menu)

 Here is an example of the different parts of the program from start to finish.

-One thing to note, since this program interacts with the Google Photos and Drive APIs, the program must be added to the Google Developer dashboard and the Credentials.json downloaded to the folder containing the program.
-This is how the program creates and reads the tokens needed to allow access to Photos and Drive.
-The user will be prompted to reallow the program access to Photos and Drive periodically to refresh the tokens.
+This app interacts with a user's Google Photos and Drive, and as such, will prompt for an account sign in when accessing either the upload or download functions.
+After one week, the app will request permission again; this is normal as the app is unverified from Google, so tokens only last for 1 week.

 <a name="Photodownload"> </a>